pianomanfrazier/techblog/content/post/drafts/what-is-functional-programming.md

 markup = "mmark"
 +++

-In my day to day work as a software engineer I do not have the luxury of using a functional language like Haskell or Elm, however I have learned a lot from Elm that has changed my style when programming in JavaScript or Python.
-Here is a run-down of some of the concepts I have learned from writing nearly 3000 lines of Elm code.
+In my day to day work as a software engineer I do not have the luxury of using a functional language like Haskell or Elm, however I have learned a lot from Elm that has changed how I program in JavaScript or Python.
+Here is a run-down of some of the concepts I have learned from writing 3000+ lines of Elm code.

 Here are some of my projects written entirely in Elm.